alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

 ## How to connect to a created bucket

-The URL of the Bucket will be stored inside the `secret` you specified as `S3BucketURL`.
+The URL of the Bucket will be stored inside the `secret` you specified as `S3BucketURL`, and the name will be in the `S3BucketName` key.
 If you make a pod like:
 ```
 apiVersion: v1
 kind: Pod